The Lemon tree house residency

 THE COST OF THE LEMON TREE HOUSE PROGRAM IS 2600€

-The Lemon Tree House currently supports the following disciplines:
+The Lemon Tree House supports the following disciplines:

 Writing- Fiction, Creative Non-Fiction, Poetry, Playwriting, Screenwriting and Journalism.

-Visual Arts-Painting, Drawing, Sculpture, Photography, Books Arts, Conceptual Art, Digital Art, Film and Video, Illustration, Mixed Media, Fiber Arts.
+Visual Arts- Painting, Drawing, Sculpture, Photography, Books Arts, Conceptual Art, Digital Art, Film and Video, Illustration, Mixed Media.

 Performing Arts- Songwriting, Composition, Performance, Performance Art, Choreography.

-NOTE: The Lemon Tree House cannot support artists who require a traditional studio, sound-proof quarters or specialized equipment.
-We can support work that takes place out of doors, in shared space, in domestic space, and by creative producers who can bring their own equipment and materials.
+NOTE: The Lemon Tree House cannot support artists who require a traditional studio, sound-proof quarters or specialised equipment.
+We can support work that takes place outdoors, in shared space, in domestic space, and by creative producers who can bring their own equipment and materials.